martinrouede/portfolio/README.md

 ## Configure

 This app is configure with my data, but you can easily modify it.
-All metadata is in the file *src/properties.js* where you can edit the JSON, configuring your name, your contacts and your projects.
-And in *public/manifest.json* you can edit the name of the app

 * Change icon: In *public/favicon.ico* you can see the icon of the app.